GoogleCloudPlatform/python-docs-samples/AUTHORING_GUIDE.md

 ### Folder Location

-Samples that primarily show the use of one client library should be placed in the client library repository `googleapis/python-{api}`.
-Other samples should be placed in this repository `python-docs-samples`.

 **Library repositories:** Each sample should be in a folder under the top-level samples folder `samples` in the client library repository.
 See the [Text-to-Speech